brosmar18/reading-notes/code-401/class-02/express-npm-tdd-cicd.md

     Imagine you're working on a big puzzle with a team.
 Each team member is working on different sections of the puzzle.
 Now, you need a table (a platform) where everyone can bring their sections and fit them together to see the whole picture.
 Github is like that table.
 It's a place where everyone brings their pieces of code (puzzle sections) and fits them together.
 The CI/CD process than ensures that these pieces fit well without gaps and that the final picture (software) looks as it should.
 If a piece doesn't fit, the team is alerted to fix it.

+## Reflection:

+1. What are your learning goals after reading and reviewing the class README?

+## Things I want to know more about